mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/install-docker-centos/index.md

 Follow the Docker <a href="https://docs.docker.com/engine/installation/linux/centos/" target="_blank">CentOS-specific installation instructions</a>.

-# Example: Installing Docker with OverlayFS
+## Example: Installing Docker with OverlayFS

 The following instructions demonstrate how to use Docker with OverlayFS on CentOS 7.

-1. Upgrade CentOS to 7.4:
+1. Upgrade CentOS to 7.4.

     ```bash
     sudo yum upgrade --assumeyes --tolerant
     sudo yum update --assumeyes
     ```

-1. Verify that the kernel is at least 3.10:
+1. Verify that the kernel is at least 3.10.

     ```
     uname -r
     3.10.0-327.10.1.el7.x86_64
     ```

-1. Enable OverlayFS:
+1. Enable OverlayFS.

     ```bash
     sudo tee /etc/modules-load.d/overlay.conf <<-'EOF'